Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

-An important note is that the later equation~(\ref{eq:markerinterp}) is not dependent on the ghost point in any fashion.
-This implies that if the same couple (marker, macro-cell) is chosen to close the system at two different ghost points, the global matrix will have to strictly identical rows.
-Its inversion would thus not be possible Particularly, two vertically aligned ghost points cannot use the same macro-cell equation at the same marker position.
-Here stands the differences between the IB method of \citet{HPC:hanssen2017wave}, \citet{HPC:ma2017local} and the one chosen by \citet{hpc:zhu2017improved}. \citet{hpc:zhu2017improved} decided to only impose the marker potential once in the first layer (or two first layers) and to constraint the upper potentials to an arbitrary value (in practice if the point is not used directly, the potential is set to the first point below which potential is used).
-The method used during this work is closer to the one by \citet{HPC:hanssen2017wave} and \citet{HPC:ma2017local}: if a node needs a constraint but does not have a maker directly underneath (case of two ghost points vertically aligned), the ghost point on the top should invoke the local expression of the macro-cell centered on the closest fluid point instead of the cell centered on the vertically aligned fluid point (case indicated by an arrow in figure~\ref{sch:ifreesurface}).
-With that method, in such a situation, the potential of vertically aligned marker is imposed twice in two different adjacent macro-cells.
+An important note is that the latter \cref{eq:markerinterp} is not dependent on the ghost point in any fashion.
+This implies that if the same couple (marker, macro-cell) is chosen to close the system at two different ghost points, the global matrix will have two strictly identical rows.
+Its inversion would thus not be possible.
+Particularly, two vertically aligned ghost points cannot use the same macro-cell equation at the same marker position.
+Here stands the difference between the IB method of \citet{HPC:hanssen2017wave}, \citet{HPC:ma2017local} and the one chosen by \citet{hpc:zhu2017improved}. \citet{hpc:zhu2017improved} decided to only impose the marker potential once in the first layer (or two first layers) and to constraint the upper potentials to an arbitrary value (in practice if the point is not used directly, the potential is set to the first point below which potential is used).
+The method used during this work is closer to the one by \citet{HPC:hanssen2017wave} and \citet{HPC:ma2017local}: if a node needs a constraint but does not have a marker directly underneath (case of two ghost points vertically aligned), the ghost point on the top should invoke the local expression of the macro-cell centered on the closest fluid point instead of the cell centered on the vertically aligned fluid point (case indicated by an arrow in \cref{sch:ifreesurface}).
+With that method, in such a situation, the potential of the selected marker -- \ie vertically aligned with the two ghost points -- is imposed twice in two different adjacent macro-cells.
 A comparison between those two methods had not been conducted and would be of great interest.